 What is a doula?

-Doulas don't replace a woman’s partner, if she has one, during labour and birth.
-They work with a woman’s partner to help her have the best birth experience she can.
+Doulas don't replace your birth support partner, if you have one, during labour and birth.
+They can work with your partner to help you have the best birth experience you can.

 How do doulas become qualified?

 Doulas aren't required to have any specific qualifications.
 Some have had training in birth support.
 Doula training is available through various organisations, such as the Australian Doula College and Australian Doulas.

 What's the difference between a doula and a midwife?

 Midwives are health professionals.
 Some are qualified nurses who have undertaken extra study to become a midwife, while others have completed a midwifery degree at university.
 Practising midwives must be registered with the Nursing and Midwifery Board of Australia.

 Birth doulas do not have medical training and it's not part of their role to provide medical or health care advice.
 If you are having a home birth, you should have a trained midwife with you.

 What questions should I ask my doula?